Tara VanDerveer: Stanford

 By 1985, VanDerveer had developed Ohio State into a nationally ranked team, breaking into the Top 20 in 1984, and reaching number 7 in the final rankings of 1985.
 Their success in 1985 earned a two seed in the 1985 NCAA Division I women's basketball tournament.
 They made it to the Elite Eight, but lost by four points to eventual national champion Old Dominion.
 While Stanford would later become one of the nation's powerhouses in women's basketball, in 1985 it was coming off a 9–19 year following a 5–23 year, with only 300 fans a game.
 Despite this challenge, Andy Geiger convinced VanDerveer to come to Stanford to become the head coach.
 VanDerveer later recounted that her friends told her going to Stanford was a bad move, because Stanford was too "brainy" to be good in sports.
 She said, "My dad told me I was crazy to take this job.
-He said, 'You’ll be unemployed and coming home to live with us in three months'."
+He said, 'You'll be unemployed and coming home to live with us in three months'."

 VanDerveer's first year with Stanford was a step backward for the coach.
-After four consecutive 20-plus win seasons at Ohio State, the Cardinal finished under .500 in her first year, with a 13–15 record, and barely improved that the following year, reaching 14–14.
-By her third year, when she was playing her own recruits, and the team was now following her coaching philosophy, the record jumped to 27–5.
-Stanford did not earn a bid to the NCAA tournament in either of her first two years, and had not attended since 1982, but earned a bid in 1988, reaching the Sweet Sixteen, and has earned an invitation to the tournament in every subsequent year.
+After four consecutive 20-plus win seasons at Ohio State, the Cardinal finished under .500 in her first year, with a 13–15 record.
+The Cardinal barely improved the following year, reaching 14–14.
+By her third year, VanDerveer was largely playing with players she recruited in whom she had instilled her coaching philosophy.
+Stanford's record jumped to 27–5, earning the Cardinal their first NCAA tournament bid since 1982.
+VanDerveer's team reached the 1988 Sweet Sixteen, and the program earned an invitation to the tournament in every subsequent year under her leadership.

 Another milestone was reached in the following year, when Stanford won the Pac-10 regular season, the first of many conference championships.
 They earned a two seed in the NCAA tournament, and played to their seed, losing to Louisiana Tech in the Midwest regional final.